 1 ½ Story House Plans

-The same height and footprint as a two-story home, the one-and-a-half story home is a breed all their own.
-These flexible houses traditionally place the master bedroom on the main floor, with the top floor reserved for additional bedrooms and customized functional rooms such as playrooms, lofts and bonus rooms.
+The same height and footprint as a two-story home, the one-and-a-half story homes is a breed all its own.
+In a 1 ½ story home the owner’s suite is typically, but not always, kept on the main level along with essential rooms, keeping the upper level reserved for additional bedrooms and customized functional rooms such as playrooms, lofts and bonus rooms.
+View our collections to see how the layout of these flexible homes can vary.

 View Our 1 ½ Story House Plan Portfolio